l4n1skyy/42kl-piscine-0426/README.md

 # 42kl-piscine-0426

-This repository contains 42 Piscine practice work and helper scripts.
+This is just my personal code and other useful resources I used for my piscine! :P

 ## Current Folder Organization